Pagan.org

 Ancestors and Heritage

-Honoring your ancestors helps you feel rooted.
+Understanding where you come from can help you feel rooted.
 It connects you to where you come from and reminds you that you are part of a larger story.
 This grounding can bring strength and direction in your own life.

 Balance and Equality